jamesarems/nxone/cluster/README.md

 1. On master server ,

- cloud sync
+ > cloud sync

 2. On Both servers,

- cloud setup               (Give informations what ever that asking from the installer )
+ > cloud setup               (Give informations what ever that asking from the installer )

 3. After these steps on both machines, run below command on master server.

- cloud master              (Give informations what ever that asking from the installer )
+ > cloud master              (Give informations what ever that asking from the installer )

 #Disaster recovery

 Consider this scenario : Because of some reason or power failer master server is down .
 From our cluster setup slave server will run nebula services and heartbeat IP as well.
 Ok thats great.
 But when our master server is ready to live we need to re attach master to the cluster.
 For that we need to run below commad on the failed server.

- /usr/bin/cloud attach-pcs
+ > cloud attach-pcs

  This command will attach your failed server to the existing cluster.

 #Other Usefull commands

- /usr/bin/cloud mount-gluster        ( Attaching glusterfs to your system)
+ > cloud mount-gluster        ( Attaching glusterfs to your system)

- /usr/bin/cloud mount-lizard       (Attaching LIzardfs to your system )
+ > cloud mount-lizard       (Attaching LIzardfs to your system )

- /usr/bin/cloud attach-lizard      (Refreshing lost services , after power failer )
+ > cloud attach-lizard      (Refreshing lost services , after power failer )

 # Limitation